Part of the "Cheat Day" Family | Visit Main Site

 PB Ghost Protein Cereal Review

-I won’t beat around the bush here: the peanut butter flavor is mind-blowing.
+I won’t beat around the bush here: the peanut butter flavor is delicious.

-I’m not exaggerating when I say this is the most accurate peanut butter-tasting snack I’ve ever had.
+On flavor alone, this is one of the more accurate peanut butter cereals I’ve tried.
 It’s like they managed to capture the essence of peanut butter and infuse it into every little cereal puff.

 Each puff is coated in a peanut butter powder that adds extra moisture, making the overall experience much more pleasant than the Marshmallow flavor.

-As you eat this cereal, it breaks down to become sticky in your mouth the way real peanut butter does.
-The peanut butter lover in me is a huge fan of this one, and I honestly don’t think you’d be able to tell that this was a protein cereal if you didn’t know it.
+As you eat this cereal, it breaks down to become sticky in your mouth the way real peanut butter does, which means the peanut butter powder is doing its job.

 I’ve tried every protein cereal out there, and you can find my full ranking of over 20 different protein cereals right here.